Brain and Spine Care

 There are two main types:

-- Ischemic strokes, caused by a blockage—like a clot—that prevents blood from reaching parts of the brain.
-These account for nearly 9 out of 10 strokes.
+| Ischemic strokes | Caused by a blockageโlike a clotโthat prevents blood from reaching parts of the brain.
+These account for nearly 9 out of 10 strokes. |

-- Hemorrhagic strokes, which are less common but often more severe.
-These occur when a blood vessel in the brain bursts, causing bleeding and increased pressure that damages surrounding tissue.
+| Hemorrhagic strokes | Less common but often more severe.
+These occur when a blood vessel in the brain bursts, causing bleeding and increased pressure that damages surrounding tissue. |

 In both, symptoms typically appear suddenly, including